Extending the C drive on a HUAWEI computer

 1. Back up data in the D drive to the C drive or an external storage device such as a portable hard drive.

-2. Right-click the Windows icon on the desktop and click Disk Management.
+2. On the taskbar at the bottom, right-click and select Disk Management.

 Helpful or not?